In a nutshell

 The Auto-Bezier automatically smooths out the rate without needing you to step in and smooth out the rate for each keyframe.
 It’s a huge timesaver.

 A hold keyframe is the equivalent of a freeze frame, or what’s also known as a stop motion keyframe.
 This is where the frame pauses like a still image in one position and then returns to its normal playback.
-This keyframe is naturally used for freeze frames.
+Naturally, this keyframe is used for freeze frames.

 The S-curve animate starts by easing out, then ramping up the speed to then easing into the final anchor point.